Choosing between a graph, chart, or table can make a big difference. So, how do you pick the right one?

 The second half of our article is all about application – how to determine what is the best way to display data in real-world scenarios.
 Below is a quick decision-making framework.

 No matter which data visualization methods you choose, the design elements can make or break the clarity of your presentation.
+Check the best practices for creating effective charts and graphs.
 Here are some practical tips:

 Now that you understand the difference between graph and chart, recognize when to use a data table vs graph, and have a solid grasp on data representation methods, you're well on your way to create meaningful data visualizations.